All-New X-Men: Publication history

 Following the events of the "Battle of the Atom" story arc, the time-displaced X-Men, led by Kitty Pryde, moved to the modern day Cyclops's New Xavier School following a disagreement with the Jean Grey School X-Men members.
 They would be joined a few issues later by X-23, who had just survived the events of Avengers Arena.
 The team then took to space in a crossover event, "The Trial of Jean Grey", with Bendis's Guardians of the Galaxy series as part of All-New Marvel NOW!.
 Following the crossover, the young time-displaced Cyclops was spun off to his own solo series, Cyclops, which had him and his father, Corsair, journey through outer space together.
-After the series is cancelled upon the end of the Inhumans vs. X-Men story line, the story of the All-New X-Men is continued in the new series X-Men Blue.
+After the series is cancelled upon the end of the Inhumans vs. X-Men storyline, the story of the All-New X-Men is continued in the new series X-Men Blue.